What are the key features of the CHP?

 - $1,000 per year, split into $500 of support each semester for up to eight semesters

-- Summer Research and Travel Grants to support such purposes as studying abroad, internship opportunities or gaining access to research resources
+- Summer Research and Travel Grants that support study abroad, internship opportunities, and research projects

-- Access to the Honors House which includes an atmosphere conducive to study and relaxation, as well as free printing for CHP classwork
+- Access to the Honors House, with its atmosphere conducive to study and relaxation, as well as free printing for CHP classwork

-What are the criteria for admission to CHP?
+What are the criteria for admission to the CHP?

 What kinds of courses does the CHP offer?

-CHP courses cover a wide range of disciplines.
-We offer a selection of honors variant general education courses and interdisciplinary seminars.
+CHP courses cover a wide range of disciplines, and represent nearly every College on campus.
+We offer a selection of honors-variant General Education courses and interdisciplinary seminars.

 Chancellor’s Scholars are required to choose four courses and one interdisciplinary seminar from a listing of CHP offerings that best fit their personal interests, as well as their college and departmental curricular requirements.